Overview

 One of the most influential and compelling books in American literature, Walden is a vivid account of the years that Henry D. Thoreau spent alone in a secluded cabin at Walden Pond.
 This edition--introduced by noted American writer John Updike--celebrates the perennial importance of a classic work, originally published in 1854.
 Much of Walden's material is derived from Thoreau's journals and contains such engaging pieces from the lively "Where I Lived, and What I Lived For" and "Brute Neighbors" to the serene "Reading" and "The Pond in the Winter."
 Other famous sections involve Thoreau's visits with a Canadian woodcutter and with an Irish family, a trip to Concord, and a description of his bean field.
 This is the complete and authoritative text of Walden--as close to Thoreau's original intention as all available evidence allows.

-This is the authoritative text of Walden and the ideal presentation of Thoreau's great document of social criticism and dissent.Details
+This is the authoritative text of Walden and the ideal presentation of Thoreau's great document of social criticism and dissent.Customers Also Bought

 - ISBN-13: 9780691169347